jgruber/khaudio/README.md

 The KHAudio appliance can be configured to support multiple congregation meeting schedules.
 The KHAudio appliance hosts a web user interface to schedule meetings, manually start or stop mp3 streams and SIP VOIP calls, and retrieve *khconf* caller counts (if a *khconf* count user is configured).

-A single KHAudio appliance can have one mp3 and one SIP VOIP client running at a time.
+A single KHAudio appliance can have one mp3 streaming and one SIP VOIP client running at a time.
 A single congregation can use both mp3 streaming and phone conferencing for the same meeting, but if you want to simultaneously connect to multiple mp3 streams or multiple phone conferences for the same meeting, you will need to build mulitple KHAudio appliances.

 ### What Hardware to Buy ###